-Even where to do so would further the course of a formal investigation, the GCRA will generally not disclose information supplied to us if that information is commercially sensitive or where disclosure would be prejudicial to the interests of an individual (Guideline 10).
-Before the GCRA discloses any information, it will give the party who submitted it an opportunity to identify information that it considers to be commercially sensitive or prejudicial.
+Even where to do so would further the course of a formal investigation, the GCRA will generally not disclose information supplied to the GCRA if that information is commercially sensitive or where disclosure would be prejudicial to the interests of an individual (Guideline 10).

+opportunity to identify information that it considers to be commercially sensitive or prejudicial.
 Any claims of confidentiality must be duly substantiated.